lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 36 Across the Channel.md

     - Most of Debbie' school friends [subject]
     - will be waiting for [predicate verb phrase][simple future tense]
     - her [object]
-    - on the English coast [adverbial of place]
+    - on the English coast [place adverbial]
 - knowledge:
     - on + the + coast
         prep. 在岸上, 沿岸